nawawi/klish/doc/klish.md

 - --with-libexpat for using expat
 - --with-libroxml for using libroxml

 The following table is a comparision of supported XML engines.
-The values are not pecise but the table is usefull to estimate the main parameters of engines.
+The values are not pecise but the table is useful to estimate the main parameters of engines.

 | Engine   | Stripped size, Kbytes | Execution time, s |
 |----------|-----------------------|-------------------|